Testing

 export SUBSTREAMS_API_TOKEN=eyJhbGci...

-export RUST_LOG=protocol_testing=info,tycho_client=error
+export RUST_LOG=info,protocol_testing=info,tycho_client=error

 # Build Substreams wasm for BalancerV2